captainminh1999/record-deduplication/README.md

 ### Step 1: Preprocessing (Data Cleaning)

-**What it does:** The preprocessing step cleans and normalizes the raw data, and removes obvious exact duplicates.
+**What it does:** The preprocessing step cleans and normalizes the raw data, and removes records that duplicate the same company or domain.
 It will:

 * **Normalize text fields** such as company names, website domains, and phone numbers into a standard format (lowercasing, removing accents, stripping URLs, etc.).
 For example, "Acme Inc" and "acme inc." would be normalized to the same representation.
 * **Ensure required columns exist:** The script will check that a unique ID and a company name column are present.
 If the input has `sys_id` instead of `record_id`, it will rename it automatically.
 If the company column is named differently (e.g. "Name"), it will be detected and used.
 Missing critical columns will result in an error instructing you to add or rename that column.
 * **Optionally translate company names to English:** If you have company names in multiple languages, you can use the `--use-openai` flag to call OpenAI GPT for translation.
 By default this uses a model called `"gpt-4o-mini"` (you can specify a different model with `--openai-model`).
 This will send each company name to the API and replace it with an English version using Latin characters.
 (Ensure you installed `openai` and set your API key as described above, otherwise an error will be raised.)
-* **Create a combined key for duplicates:** The script creates a new field `combined_id` by concatenating the normalized company name, domain, and phone fields.
-This acts as a unique signature for a record.
-Any exact duplicate rows sharing the same `combined_id` are considered obvious duplicates.
+* **Create a combined key for each row:** A `combined_id` is built from the normalised company name, domain and phone number to give every record a unique signature.
+* **Track merged record IDs:** Another column `merged_ids` lists all `record_id` values that share the same normalised company or domain, joined with semicolons so you can see which rows were grouped together.
-* **Remove exact duplicate records:** If multiple entries have the same `combined_id`, only the first is kept.
-The duplicates that were removed are saved separately with a note for review.
+* **Remove obvious duplicate records:** Rows that share the same normalised company name **or** the same normalised domain are considered duplicates.
+Only the first occurrence is kept.
+Dropped rows are saved with a note for review.
-* **Save cleaned output:** The cleaned dataset (after dropping exact duplicates) is written to **`data/outputs/cleaned.csv`**, and any removed duplicate rows are saved to **`data/outputs/removed_rows.csv`**.
-The removed rows file includes a column (e.g., `reason`) explaining why those records were filtered out (in this case, `"duplicate combined_id"`).
+* **Save cleaned output:** The cleaned dataset (after dropping these duplicates) is written to **`data/outputs/cleaned.csv`**, and any removed duplicate rows are saved to **`data/outputs/removed_rows.csv`**.
+The removed rows file includes a column (e.g., `reason`) explaining why those records were filtered out (in this case, `"duplicate company or domain"`).

 **How to run:** Execute the preprocessing module with Python.
 From the repository root directory, run: